2 minutes read

-SearchMasters is helping web developers around New Zealand to better optimise their clients websites, and getting their Content Manaagement systems better search engine optimised.
-Contact me now.
+SearchMasters is helping web developers around New Zealand to better optimise their clients websites, and getting their Content Manaagement systems better search engine optimised. contact/.

 David Cunliffe received a Honorary New Zealand Computer Society fellowship (ICT Brief) at a presentation 30 June 2008.
 ICT brief reported him as saying: